 Now, after a few simplifications, the integral reads

-Clearly, the first line corresponds to the standard power expansion at leading power and NLP, while the second line are exponential-small contributions that can not be cast into the form of a power expansion.
-They are caused by ``leakage'' of hard momenta that flows between the two spatially separated hard kernels at $0$ and $\vec{b}_\perp$.
-On the other hand, when Fourier transformed into $k_\perp$ space, such exponential small contribution will results in algebraic power-suppressed term starting from power $\frac{1}{p_z^2}$.
+Clearly, the first line corresponds to the standard power expansion at leading power and NLP, while the second line is exponential-small contributions that can not be cast into the form of a power expansion.
+They are caused by ``tunneling'' of hard momenta between the two spatially separated hard kernels at $0$ and $\vec{b}_\perp$.
+On the other hand, when Fourier transformed into $k_\perp$ space, such exponentially small contributions will result in algebraically power-suppressed terms starting from power $\frac{1}{p_z^2}$.
 This implies that the power expansion in $b_\perp $ space and $k_\perp$ space is not likely to be commuting starting at quadratic power.
-The coordinate space TMD expansion, although less physical, has the advantage of distinguishing between ``universal'' algebraic terms and ``less-universal'' exponential small contributions.
-In conclusion, this example~\footnote{In fact, for more standard structure functions controlled by the light-light Sudakov hard kernel, the TMD expansions are not convergent due to exponential small contributions as well.} shows that although the power expansion or TMD expansion is the correct $\zeta_z \rightarrow \infty$ asymptotic expansion, it fails to re-sum to the full result due to additional exponentially small contributions.
+Moreover, compared to the case of 1D threshold-limit in Sec.~\ref{sec:threshold}, reconstruction of exponentially small terms from algebraic asymptotics for TMD expansion, due to the 2D nature, is less trivial even in the presence of support property (such as the Wightman-like current-current correlator for DY process, for which one has $|q_\perp| \le q^0$ due to spectral condition).
+As such, the $b_\perp$ space TMD expansion, due to the clean separation between ``universal'' algebraic terms and ``non-universal'' exponentially small terms, has the advantage in terms of distilling the massless scaling limit.
+On the other hand, the $k_\perp$ space TMD expansion condenses more information into power-log terms at small $k_\perp$ and has better phenomenological performance.